 Most employees want to learn and gain experience.
 They attend college to obtain a career.
 After joining the workforce, people continued to further their education.
 Your employee is doing what he or she needs to be the best.
 Employees want recognition and success.

 How to make meetings more fun, people think of implementing reward systems.
 But we don’t speak money here!
-You can turn boring training materials into competition.
-Friendly competition will get employees to perform and engage.
+You can turn boring training materials into a competition.
+A friendly competition will get employees to perform and engage.
 Here are the steps to implement a reward system.

 Decide on what your employees are competing for.
 If you run a call system, then give a reward for the number of outbound calls made.
 Employees will compete to make the most calls.